-Any personal data you volunteer will be used for the purpose for which you supply it and will be treated with the highest standards of security and confidentiality, strictly in accordance with data protection principles, the Data Protection Act 1998, and applicable EU directives.
+Any personal data you volunteer will be used for the purpose for which you supply it and will be treated with the highest standards of security and confidentiality, strictly in accordance with data protection principles.
 It will only be shared, where you have given consent.

 This statement relates to our privacy practices in connection with this website.
 Some technical terms used in this statement are explained at the end of this page.

 Personal data means data relating to a person who is or can be identified either from the data itself or in conjunction with other information that is in, or is likely to come into, the possession of The Company.
 It covers any information that relates to an identifiable, living individual.
 This data can be held on computers or in manual files.

 A “data controller” means a person who, either alone or with others, controls the contents and use of personal data.

 The Data Controller for Infopoint Limited is Sarah Bennison, Director, Infopoint Limited, William James House, Cowley Road, Cambridge CB4 0WX